Benfica beat Olhanense to clinch Portuguese title

 Olhanense grew in confidence and held out until Belec only partially stopped Nicolas Gaitan's low shot and Lima snapped up the rebound.

-Three minutes later Lima burst down the right and a seemingly harmless shot squirmed through Belec's legs for his 14th goal of the championship.
+Three minutes later Lima burst down the right and a seemingly harmless shot squirmed through Belec's legs.

-"It's the high point of my career," said Lima, who has never played for Brazil and is at the 12th club of his much-travelled career.

 Sporting, who won 1-0 at Belenenses on Saturday, are guaranteed second spot and a place in the Champions League group stage next season.